🍪 By using this website, you agree to our privacy policy

 There are many ways to generate backlinks.
 Knowing the types of links your site already has can inform your future campaigns.

-Head to the “Backlinks” section in the “Backlink Profile” menu of Ahrefs to see all your links.
-You can also order the links by DR to see those from authoritative sites first.
-Or filter the list so you only see dofollow links.
+You can also order the links by DR to see those from authoritative websites first.
+Or filter the list, so you only see dofollow links.

 Common types of links to look out for include:

-• Guest Posts - Guest post backlinks are when you write articles on other websites that link back to your own.
+➡️ Guest Posts: Guest post backlinks are when you write articles on other websites that link back to your own.
 They are a great way to generate high-quality links and also allow you to link to specific pages on your website.

-4) Identify and Disavow Harmful Links
+4) Identify and Disavow Links

 This is a very important 'defensive' play.

-So far we’ve focused on discovering SEO opportunities.
-But you should also use a backlink audit to identify potentially harmful links.
-You can then take steps to remove these links.
+So far, we’ve focused on discovering SEO opportunities.
+But you should also use a backlink audit to identify links that could harm your website.

-Here’s how to do it...
+Here’s how to do it:

 Step One: Check for Manual Actions